Jacob Muir

-Jacob Muir (born 3 May 2002) is an Australian professional soccer player who plays as a central defender for Monterey Bay in the USL Championship, the second tier of the American soccer league system.
+Jacob Longenous Muir (born 3 May 2002) is an Australian professional soccer player who plays as a central defender for Avondale FC in NPL Victoria.

 Early life

 Muir was born in Perth in 2002 and attended Carmel School.

 Club career

 Muir played youth soccer for Sorrento FC and Perth Glory.

 Muir made his debut for Perth Glory in a FFA Cup match in Adelaide vs. Melbourne Victory on 24 November 2021.
 In November 2024, he left the club, terminating his contract by mutual consent.

 In December 2024, Muir agreed to join USL Championship side Monterey Bay on a one-year deal with an option for an additional year.
+His contract option was declined following the end of the 2025 season.